elastic/ecs/rfcs/text/0000-host-metric-fields.md

 Feel free to remove these comments as you go along.
 -->

-Stage 0: We are proposing to add 7 new host fields into ECS for monitoring CPU, disk and network performance using Metricbeat.
+We are proposing to add 7 new host fields into ECS for monitoring CPU, disk and network performance using Metricbeat.
 With existing `host.id` and `host.name`, these totaly 9 fields will become the common field schema for host metrics.

 Proposed 7 new fields are: